While staying at some of the most prestigious lodges in New Zealand you can marvel at breathtaking landscapes and magnificent scenery.

 Throw yourself into a bygone era and enjoy the grandeur and gracious lifestyle of the Edwardian times reflected in Wharekauhau.

 Explore beautiful farmland with a knowledgeable guide, learning about Wharekauhau and the historic sheep station.
-The farm covers 3,000 acres and is home to a variety of animals, including Angus cattle and 2,500 Romney sheep dotting the emerald-green grass.
+The farm covers 3,000 acres and is home to various animals, including Angus cattle and 2,500 Romney sheep dotting the emerald-green grass.
 The sheep are sheared twice annually, and the Wharekauhau wool is featured in products throughout New Zealand.
 A sheep shearing and working dog demonstration are included in the farm tour.

-Surrounded by nature and fuelled by creative energy, Wellington is a compact city with a powerful mix of culture, history, nature and cuisine.
+Surrounded by nature and fuelled by creative energy, Wellington is a compact city with a potent mix of culture, history, nature and cuisine.
 Fuel your visit with strong coffee and world-class craft beer – Wellingtonians are masters of casual dining, with plenty of great restaurants, night markets and food trucks.

 Accommodation: Queenstown or Wanaka